alberand/Blog/content/handle_file_dialog.md

 xdotool key --window $WIN alt+o
 ```

-Those are the most elegant solution as they need additional software to the
+These are the most elegant solution as they need additional software to the
 Selenium.
 However, it is simple and reliable.
 All the script can be downloaded
 from the following link: